Vyral/blaine-moore/_posts/2018-06-13-a-quick-update-on-interest-rates.md

 {% include pullquote.html %}

 If you have any questions for Michelle about interest rates, their mortgage loans, or anything else, don’t hesitate to give her a call at (775) 501-8546.
 If you have any questions for me about the real estate market or you are interested in buying or selling a home, I am always here to answer them.
 Just give me a call or send me an email anytime.

-Teaser: Our friend Michelle Piccinini joined us recently to give us the latest mortgage news.
-Interest rates are remaining steady around 4.5%, and we are no longer seeing them in the 3% range.
-Michelle and her team at New American Funding also have a few unique options for homeowners who have gone through distressed sales.
-Typically, you have to wait seven years after a foreclosure to buy another home.
-With their mortgage products, you can purchase another home in just two years.
-To learn more, watch this short video.